sorenisanerd/python-django-repomgmt/README.txt

     The base directory where the repositories should be kept.
     Each repository will be represented by a subdirectory here.

+TESTING

+    If set to True, repomgmt will be in testing mode and won't write anything to disk.

 It is also expected that django-celery is already configured.
 This should be as simple as adding something like this near the end of your settings.py:

     INSTALLED_APPS += ("djcelery", )